 Stricter immigration controls often unintentionally serve the economic interests of third parties.
 Paying third parties for irregular migration, as well as being apprehended by border police en route and the journey being prolonged, increases the migrants’ debt to the third party and increases third parties’ levels of control over migrants.
 Andrijasevic goes as far as to say that in an EU context ‘immigration regulations that aim at suppressing ‘trafficking’ and hampering the illegal movements of people work in favour of third parties as these become an alternative to the formally sanctioned EU migratory channels’ (Andrijasevic 2010, 45).

-Trafficked persons, like other undocumented migrants, choose not to seek help from the police due to fears of deportation. that they would only go to the police all attempts to get hold of their passports failed, accepting the risk of getting deported (Andrijasevic 2010, 75).
-This further demonstrates that immigration status plays a key factor in creating vulnerability and exploitation
+Trafficked persons, like other undocumented migrants, choose not to seek help from the police due to fears of deportation.
+Some trafficked women report that they would only go to the police once all attempts to get hold of their passports failed, as it would mean accepting the risk of getting deported (Andrijasevic 2010, 75).
+This further demonstrates that immigration status plays a key factor in creating vulnerability and exploitation, one which trafficking narratives aim to erase, but counter-trafficking policies reinforce.

 The Problem with Current Counter-Trafficking Approaches